 This list of popular non-kimchi banchan includes vegetarian, meat and fish side dishes for your table.

 This Korean rolled egg omelet (gaeran mari) recipe is as easy as any American omelet.
 It not only looks beautiful on the table, but it's an easy side dish for any meal.
 Delicious and full of protein, gaeran mari is a complete breakfast and an easy addition to a bento lunch or a Korean dinner.

 This Korean scallion pancake recipe is easy to make and is always a big crowd-pleaser.
 It works as a hearty snack, an appetizer or a side dish to a Korean or Asian meal.
 As with most Korean recipes and dishes, you can tweak it to your own tastes.
 That means if you have the typical Western palette and don't like spicy food, you can reduce the number of spices to your liking.

 03 of 04

 These crisp Korean cucumber pickles are delicious and easy to make.
 To serve, slice the pickles and serve plain or garnish them with scallions or chives.
 You can also adjust the salt level by rinsing the pickle slices with water or letting them sit in a bowl of water.
-If you have high blood pressure or another medical condition that requires you to watch your sodium intake, this is a good move to make.

 04 of 04